tomsauv/Enrich-Deplete-fastq/README.md

 *head counts.txt*<br/>

-The sum of enriched and depleted reads counts should equal those of the raw R1 fastq file
+The sum of enriched and depleted reads counts should equal those of the raw R1 fastq file<br/>

-# Extra: Single end data
+# Extra: Single-end data

+In case you are working with single end data such as as long reads<br/>
+You may use the following command:<br/>

+*bwa mem -t 40 query.fasta raw_single-end.fastq | samtools sort > query.sorted.bam*
+**Enrich** *samtools view -b -f 4 query.sorted.bam > depleted.sorted.bam*